 Instructions

-1. Preheat and prepare dish: Preheat the oven to 375°F and lightly grease a 9×13 inch baking dish to prevent sticking and ensure easy cleanup.
+1. Preheat and prepare dish: Preheat the oven to 375°F (190°C).
+Grease a 9×13-inch baking dish with butter or cooking spray to prevent sticking.

-2. Cook beef mixture: In a large skillet over medium heat, cook the ground beef and diced yellow onion until the beef is browned and the onion becomes soft.
-Drain any excess grease to reduce fat content.
+2. Cook beef and aromatics: In a large skillet over medium heat, add the ground beef and diced onion.
+Cook until the beef is browned and the onion is softened, about 6-8 minutes.
+Drain excess grease from the skillet to avoid a greasy casserole.

-3. Add seasonings and blend: Stir in minced garlic, salt, black pepper, smoked paprika, and chili powder into the meat mixture, cooking for one more minute to release the aromas and flavors.
+3. Season the beef: Stir in the minced garlic, salt, black pepper, smoked paprika, and chili powder into the cooked beef mixture.
+Cook for another 1-2 minutes until fragrant.

-7. Bake the casserole: Place the dish in the preheated oven and bake uncovered for 35 to 40 minutes, or until the casserole is hot, bubbly, and the cheese is melted with a lightly golden crust.
+8. Bake the casserole: Place the baking dish uncovered in the preheated oven and bake for 40 to 45 minutes, or until the casserole is hot, bubbly, and the cheese on top is melted and slightly golden.

 Notes